tsvcathed/nginx_lancache/README.md

 The caches are designed for direct connectivity (no proxy) or transparent proxy, and there must be an onsite DNS server.

-Technically you can point any host to the onsite cache, however the more selective the better.
+Technically you can point any host to the onsite cache, however the more selective the better, and it only caches HTTP content.
+SSL is passed through as an SNI proxy only.

 The cache ignores X-Accel-Expires, Expires, Cache-Control, Set-Cookie, and Vary headers.
 It also ignore query strings as part of the cache key.